Gathland State Park: Features

 Townsend's most famous and longest-lasting project was completed in 1896: the War Correspondents Memorial Arch.
 It was the first monument in the world dedicated to journalists killed in combat; several similarly dedicated memorials have been raised since.

-Renovated in 1958, Gapland Hall is the park's visitors center and a museum for George Alfred Townsend ("Gath"), while Gapland Lodge has a museum depicting the battle at Crampton's Gap, which was fought just before the battle at Antietam.
+Renovated in 1958, Gapland Hall is the park's visitors center and a museum for Townsend, while Gapland Lodge has a museum depicting the battle at Crampton's Gap, which was fought just before the battle at Antietam.

 Visitors can also see the remnants of a mausoleum built for Townsend in 1895 but never used.
 Originally topped with the figure of a large bronze dog, only the chamber remains, the words "Good Night Gath" inscribed on its marble lintel.

 The park also hosts Civil War encampments and interactive "living history" weekends that demonstrate life in the 19th century.